kimwalisch/primecount/doc/Hard-Special-Leaves.md

 Implementing the hard special leaves formula requires use of a prime sieve.
-The algorithm is basically a modified version of the well known [segmented sieve of Eratosthenes](https://en.wikipedia.org/wiki/Sieve_of_Eratosthenes) which consists of 2 main parts that are executed alternately:
+The algorithm is basically a modified version of the well known [segmented sieve of Eratosthenes](https://en.wikipedia.org/wiki/Sieve_of_Eratosthenes) which consists of two main parts that are executed alternately:

 1) Sieve out primes and multiples of primes.
 2) Count the number of unsieved elements in the sieve array.